cryptobuks/escrow_system_wordpress/readme.txt

 After enableing the plugin you need to create pages with following shortcodes

 [aistore_escrow_system]  This will show form for user to create escrow

+[escrow_system_part2]  This will show form for user to create escrow form step 2

 [aistore_escrow_list] This will lists all escrow created via user or invited by its partner